weikanggong/sKPCR/README.md

 ## **Data structure and required files:**
 1. **Toolbox directory:** The absolute directory of the sKPCR code;
-2. **fMRI data:** Please put all your rfMRI data in a directory (.nii.gz or nii format).
+2. **fMRI data:** Please put all your preprocessed rfMRI data in a directory (.nii.gz or nii format).
 The software will read data in alphabet order.
 3. **Variable of interest file:** One column.
 The file format should be either a ".txt" file or a ".npy" file, with each row representing a subject and column representing a variable.
 Note: we only support binary and continuous phenotypes, e.g. for case-control study, the labels of two groups are 0 and 1.
 4. **covariates file:** Multiple columns.
 The file format should be either a ".txt" file or a ".npy" file, with each row representing a subject and each column representing a variable.
 Note: you can only include binary and continuous variables here, categorical variable should be transformed to dummy variables (multiple columns of 0 and 1).
 5. **mask_file:** a binary mask (.nii.gz or .nii format) of your fMRI data;